 “Pericles,” is the first of Shakespeare’s final four plays, known as the Romances, whose hallmarks are high adventure, magic, and music.
 Each tells the tale of a family torn apart by tragedy, miraculously reunited by faith and patience.
 “Pericles” unfolds like a fairy tale.
 Its climatic reconciliation is among the most moving scenes in all of Shakespeare.

 Shanghai Shakespeare is dedicated to presenting new translations of the works of playwrights both classical and modern.
 In April 2014 Shanghai Shakespeare produced the first-ever Chinese translations of three short plays by Samuel Beckett, internationally acknowledged as the most important playwright of the 20th century.
 This historical and ground-breaking event was authorized by the Estate of Samuel Beckett and the publishing firm of Curtis Brown Ltd.

 Shanghai Shakespeare is led by classical American actor Thomas Caron, who has appeared in Shanghai in the title roles of Shakespeare’s “King Lear,” Henrik Ibsen’s “The Master Builder,” and as Vladimir in Samuel Beckett’s “Waiting for Godot.”
 In 2011 he directed Shanghai Repertory Theater’s acclaimed production of Shakespeare’s “Twelfth Night.”
-Mr. Caron brings over fifty years of experience to the formation and training of Shanghai Shakespeare’s ensemble.
+Mr. Caron brings over fifty-five years of experience to the formation and training of Shanghai Shakespeare’s ensemble.

 Shanghai Shakespeare is committed to being a permanent fixture for the future of China’s burgeoning embrace of modern culture.